Terms of Business

 The Clients undertake, warrant and covenant with Loralie that:

 they have full legal capacity to enter into an agreement with Loralie in accordance with these Terms of Business and to acquire the Entity and to receive the Services.

-when the Entity is not a trust or a foundation, they are the ultimate beneficial owners of the Entity.
+when the Entity is not a foundation, they are the ultimate beneficial owners of the Entity.

 they are not and will not act in a fiduciary capacity for any other person, firm or company in relation to the Entity.